x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

      > [!NOTE]
      > With the exception of X.400 addresses, Exchange doesn't validate custom addresses for proper formatting.
 You must make sure that the custom address you specify complies with the format requirements for that address type.

    - **Make this the reply address**: In Exchange Online, you can select this check box to make the new email address the primary SMTP address for the mailbox.
 This check box  isn't available in the EAC in Exchange Server.
-Click OK to save your changes.

 #### Mail flow settings

 Use the **Mail flow settings** section for default message size and delivery settings.

-Click **Manage mail flow settings** under **Mail flow settings**.
-A flyout is displayed and you can set the following options:
+By clicking the **Manage mail flow settings** link, you can set the following options:
 - **Email forwarding**: Click the **Edit** button and turn the Email forwarding option to ON/OFF.
 Email forwarding lets you to set up a mailbox to forward email messages sent to that mailbox to another user's mailbox in or outside of your organization.
 - **Message size restriction**: These settings control the size of messages that the user can send and receive.
 Click the **Edit** button and set a maximum size for messages sent and received by this mailbox.
 - **Message delivery restriction**: Message delivery restrictions are useful to control who can send messages to users in your organization.
 For example, you can configure a mailbox to accept or reject messages sent by specific users, or to accept messages only from users in your Exchange organization.
 Click the **Edit** button and set the message delivery restrictions.
-Click **Save** when you are done.

 #### Mailbox permissions

 Use the **Mailbox permissions** section to assign permissions to other users (also called delegates) to allow them to sign in to the user's mailbox or send messages on behalf of the user.
-Click **Manage mailbox delegation** under **Mailbox permissions**.
-You can assign the following permissions:
+By clicking the **Mailbox permissions** link, you can assign the following permissions:

 - **Send As**: This permission allows users other than the mailbox owner to use the mailbox to send messages.
 After this permission is assigned to a delegate, any message that a delegate sends from this mailbox will appear as if it was sent by the mailbox owner.
 However, this permission doesn't allow a delegate to sign in to the user's mailbox.